wdlindmeier/Most-Pixels-Ever-Cinder/README.md

 #####Your Cinder App

 Here's the basic setup required to integrate an MPE Client with your Cinder app.
-A template can be found in the samples/ folder called MPEBasic.
+You can generate your project from this template using TinderBox.

 ```c++
 // Subclass your Cinder app from MPEApp